hack-a-chain-software/jump.project/packages/contracts/audit_review.md

 Issue refers to testnet only contract, no need to implement

 ## 5. Users will not be able to withdraw their locked tokens even after they are unlocked (locked_token)
+### Implemented

+The auditors point out that there is an insufficient gas amount being passed to cross contract calls.
+The contract has been updated to pass 120 Tgas to `ft_tranfer` and 50 Tgas to the attached callback.

 ## 12. Inadequate function parameters (vesting_contract)